ulises-jeremias/dotfiles/docs/Openbox.md

 Openbox is a lightweight and highly configurable window manager that provides a simple yet powerful environment for managing windows in your desktop.
 With its flexibility and extensive customization options, Openbox allows you to create a personalized and efficient workflow.

-The `openbox` configuration files are located at `~/.config/openbox`, which is a symbolic link to the directory `<dotfiles_dir>/config/openbox`.
+The `openbox` configuration files are located at `~/.config/openbox`.
 This gives you the freedom to fully customize and fine-tune Openbox according to your preferences.

 ## Configuring Openbox